Money Transfer Services with SWIFT

-In essence, a wire transfer is an electronic transaction where the money is sent from one bank account to another.
+A wired payment an electronic transaction where the money is sent from one bank account to another.
 Traditional bank wires usually involve a bank account or credit union and send the funds via Fedwire or SWIFT networks.

-How Fast are Wire Transfers?
+How Fast are Transfers between Banks?

 The fast transmission of funds means a recipient doesn’t first have to wait for the money to clear before they can access the funds.
 Individuals that send through a wire have little to no resource, meaning once funds hit an account they will remain.
-This means that normally there are no holds placed on the funds received through wire transfers.
+This means that normally there are no holds placed on the funds received through wire transactions.
 In addition to their security, wire funds can also be tracked by recipients with a few phone calls.